kichithewolf/pokemonautomation.github.io/docs/Programs/PokemonLZA/JacintheInfiniteFarmer.md

 ### Recommended Pokémon

-- Level 100, max IV, full HP EV and full attack/special attak EV.
+- Level 100, max IV, full HP EV and full attack/special attack EV.

 - Bring Shell Bell to recover health.

-- Metagross: Iron Head, Heavy Slam, Earthquake, Power-Up Punch
+- Metagross: Heavy Slam
+  - Heavy Slam used by a Lv.
+100, full attack IV and EV and adamant nature alpha Metagross, one shots every Jacinthe's Pokémon.
-  - Earthquake is for Mawile that is neutral to steel attacks.
+  - Other good moves: Iron Head and Earthquake.
+Earthquake is to defeat Mawile that is neutral to steel attacks.

 ## Credits

 - **Author:** Gin, Kuroneko/Mysticial

 <hr>